gbv/daia/daia.md

 The DAIA data model basically consists of abstract [documents], concrete holdings of documents ([items]), and document [services], with an availability status.
-The data model is encoded in JSON as [DAIA response].
+The data model is encoded in JSON as [DAIA Response].

 ## Simple data types

-The following data types are used to defined [DAIA response] format and [DAIA Simple] format.
+The following data types are used to defined [DAIA Response] format and [DAIA Simple] format.

 string
   : A Unicode string.
 A DAIA client MUST treat fields with empty string value